SEC will wait until late July for fall sports decision

-The Southeastern Conference said it will wait until late July to make any decisions on the fall season after a day-long meeting Monday with conference athletic directors in Birmingham, Alabama.
+Southeastern Conference commissioner Greg Sankey said it will wait until late July to make any decisions on the fall athletic season after a day-long meeting Monday with conference athletic directors in Birmingham, Alabama.

-“It is clear that current circumstances related to COVID-19 must improve and we will continue to closely monitor developments around the virus on a daily basis,” conference commissioner Greg Sankey said in a statement.
+“It is clear that current circumstances related to COVID-19 must improve and we will continue to closely monitor developments around the virus on a daily basis,” Sankey said in a statement.
 “In the coming weeks we will continue to meet regularly with campus leaders via videoconferences and gather relevant information while guided by medical advisors.
 We believe that late July will provide the best clarity for making the important decisions ahead of us.”

 Monday’s meeting, which lasted approximately eight hours, was the first in-person meeting of SEC staffers and athletic directors since the SEC men’s basketball tournament in March.
 Texas A&M athletic director Ross Bjork was in attendance.